Gilbert Hitchcock

-Gilbert Monell Hitchcock (September 18, 1859 – February 3, 1934) was an American congressman and U.S. Senator from Nebraska, and the founder of the Omaha World-Herald newspaper.
+Gilbert Monell Hitchcock (September 18, 1859 – February 3, 1934) was an American U.S. representative and senator from Nebraska, and the founder of the Omaha World-Herald newspaper.

 Life and career

 Born in Omaha, Nebraska, Hitchcock was the son of U.S. Senator Phineas Warren Hitchcock of Nebraska.
 He attended the public schools of Omaha and the gymnasium at Baden-Baden, Germany.
 He graduated in 1881 from the law department of the University of Michigan at Ann Arbor, where he was admitted to the Zeta Psi fraternity; he was then admitted to the bar and commenced practice in Omaha in 1882.
 He continued the practice of law until 1885, when he established and edited the Omaha Evening World; four years later, he purchased the Nebraska Morning Herald and consolidated the two into the morning and evening editions of the Omaha World-Herald.

 On August 30, 1883, he married Jessie Crounse, the daughter of Nebraska Supreme Court justice and future governor Lorenzo Crounse.

 His first wife died on May 8, 1925, and on June 1, 1927, he married Martha Harris, of Memphis, TN.

 His family had traditionally been Republicans, but Gilbert broke tradition and became a Democrat in response to agricultural issues and the leadership of fellow Nebraskan William Jennings Bryan.

 Hitchcock was an unsuccessful Democratic candidate for the United States House of Representatives in 1898.
 Four years later, he ran again, and this time was successful, serving from 1903 to 1905.
 He lost reelection after one term in 1904, but returned to Congress in 1906, serving two more terms from 1907 to 1911.